Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 Hurdles in Purchasing a Dental Practice

 Many obstacles threaten to derail a potential dental acquisition.
-Similarly, there are also issues that frequently go unnoticed that perhaps should threaten to derail the transition.
-A sampling of these issues are:
+Similarly, there are also issues that frequently go unnoticed that could perhaps derail the transition.
+To avoid such issues, some questions to consider are:

 - How is the practice price being formulated, and is it based on sound economic assumptions?